Does respect for human life mean vaccine mandates? Among religious groups, there is wide disagreement.

 The Vatican’s doctrine arm wrote in December that it does not recommend mandates.
 The Congregation for the Doctrine of the Faith said in its last public comment on the matter that if people opt out for some reason of conscience, they have a duty to “do their utmost” to avoid transmitting the virus.

-Asked if he considered it fair to compare the call to mandate vaccines and the call of antiabortion groups — including the Catholic Church — Rhoades paused.
+Asked whether he considered it fair to compare the call to mandate vaccines to the call of antiabortion groups — including the Catholic Church — Rhoades paused.

 “It’s an act of charity that one gets a vaccine to protect others’ lives.
 When I got it, it was a consideration for me.
 The last thing I’d want to do is be a carrier,” he said.